atriaml/torchxai/docs/pages/docs/explainers/examples/sequence_classification.md

     BERT token IDs are discrete integers — gradients cannot flow through them.
     For gradient-based explainers (`Saliency`, `IntegratedGradients`, etc.) we pass the continuous **embedding tensor** as input.
 For perturbation-based explainers (`FeatureAblation`, `LIME`, etc.) we operate on embeddings as well, using a word-level `feature_mask` to score whole words.

-!!! warning "Unsupported explainers for transformer architectures"
-    `DeepLiftExplainer`, `DeepLiftShapExplainer`, and `GuidedBackpropExplainer` are not compatible with transformers out of the box.
-DeepLift requires specific activation types not present in BERT; GuidedBackprop requires ReLU activations throughout the network.
-Use `IntegratedGradientsExplainer`, `GradientShapExplainer`, or `SaliencyExplainer` as alternatives.

----

 ## Setup